Commonly Asked Questions

 What can I do to reduce my risk for dementia?

 Nearly half of dementia cases could be reduced by addressing modifiable risk factors.
 Research is continually advancing and there are many potential risk factors being studied around the world.
-These are the top 14 modifiable risk factors as of 2024.
+Click here to learn more about brain health and the top 14 modifiable dementia risk factors.

 Here are AARP’s Six pillars of brain health to simplify next steps and help us form brain healthy habits: